Fernando9200/ClimateAPI/README.md

 # ClimateAPI

-This is an API that provides the developer with a collection of articles on climate change from various news portals.
+This is an API that provides to any developer a collection of articles related to climate change from various news portals.

 ## Endpoints